LuciusColt/CAIN/content/Active Personnel/Go/Defiance.md

 Release a blast of energy in a highly destructive beam.
 The beam goes in a straight line a range equal to CAT, piercing through walls, doors, and obstructions effortlessly.
 It is extremely loud and bright.
 Roll MENTAL for its effects, only spending a burst on success.

 You may optionally lift the limiter on this ability when using it.
 If you do, for every ‘6’ result you roll when using ability, this ability inflicts 1 extra slash on a tag, but you also take 2 stress, which could kill you or cause you an injury.
 This stress cannot be reduced or ignored in any way.

+---

+#### ★ **BLAST** (*Universal*)

+Spend a mental burst and roll MENTAL to produce a weaponized form of concentrated psychic energy in melee or short range.
+The specific look and feel of this basic executioner skill varies between executioner.
+The strength of this blast scales with CAT.

+When your executioner produces a blast, they might:

+- Imbue a slash of a blade or a shot with a ranged weapon with psychic energy.
+- Shoot an invisible ball of force from their fingers.
+- Fire scathing lightning.
+- Shoot a bead of frigid fire.

+Unlike your mundane service weapons, blast is a superhuman weapon and therefore scales with CAT and doesn’t become hard by default when used against anomalies.